-Snapchat is somewhat safer than certain other popular social media websites and social networking tools, because it only allows people to view content for a limited amount of time.
+Snapchat is a bit safer than certain other popular social media websites and social networking tools, because it only allows people to view content for a limited amount of time.
 However, there are certain ways to get around this system, one of the simplest of which is to take a screenshot of content.

 Snapchat’s system for automatically discarding messages after a certain amount of time can also work against its safety.
 It makes it tough to build a paper trail of evidence against someone who is sending snaps or chats meant to threaten, harass, or otherwise annoy another user (or users).
 Rest assured, though, Snapchat does not tolerate this sort of behaviour, and there are steps that you can take to protect yourself from people who engage in it, and also point them out to Snapchat.
 We’ll get to those below.